 iii.
 I also went to visit Howard Hodgkin: Last Paintings at Gagosian Gallery.
 These paintings are records of the last moments that really mattered to him and as a result the show was incredibly moving.
 In 1984 Hodgkin said 'I don't care about mortality in the slightest, but I certainly want to beat time.
 I certainly want to defy time... the point being that really they should be like memorials, that's what paintings were.'

 iv.
 Artist Victoria Ahrens gave a talk about her practice which deals with political and historical narratives as well as the physical nature of printmaking.
-Ahren's practice and PHD is particularly research-heavy.
-I'm not sure my work will ever be so intellectually complicated but if I'm going to continue making work about The Three Crowns (which has been a pub since the early 18th Century) then undertaking some historical research about the town, the pub and the people involved could be an interesting starting point.
+I'm not sure my work will ever be so theoretical or research-driven but if I'm going to continue making work about The Three Crowns (which has been a pub since the early 18th Century) then undertaking some historical research about the town, the pub and the people involved could be an interesting starting point.
 I'm not sure what this would necessarily add to the project but perhaps finding out is the point.

 v.
 I had my final tutorial of the year with Jo who seems encouraging about my current work.
 Next week I'm heading back to Chippenham for a couple of days to start the project by make some drawings in the pub, speaking to the landlord and visiting Chippenham Museum and Wiltshire History Centre.
 I hope that by October I will have a wealth of source material to draw upon (drawings, photographs, interviews etc.).
 I now know what I want to do and am eager to get on and do it!